diamondmuffin231/PriceCompMobv0/README.md

 ● General
     ○ Policy and Aims
-        ◼️ Make it as simple as possible (even with lots of implementation and information) ◼️ Mobile and watch app
+        ◼️ Make it as simple as possible (even with lots of implementation and information) ◻️ Big Shapes, and soft colors
+        ◼️ Mobile and watch app
+        ◼️ Test it and allow user feedback

     ○ Included Items
         ◼️ Grocery List (current/future)